 Background to the Tax

 In January 2012, the Government established an Inter-Departmental Group on Property Tax.
 This Group considered the design of a property tax to replace the Household Charge.
 The legislation governing the tax is Finance (Local Property Tax) Act 2012 as amended by the Finance (Local Property Tax) (Amendment) Act 2013 and consolidated in the Finance (Local Property Tax) Act 2021.
-Further revised legislation is to issue shortly by Government to cover the period of revaluation impacting on Local Property Tax 2026.
+On 7th May 2026 the Local Property Tax (Local Adjustment Factor) Regulations 2026 (S.I.
+No. 198 of 2026) came into effect, giving effect to the Finance (Local Property tax and Other Provisions) (Amendment) Act 2025, which amended the Principal Act to allow local authorities to vary Local Property Tax (LPT) upwards by 25 per cent, while retaining their ability to vary LPT downwards by a maximum of 15 per cent.
+The Local Property Tax (Local Adjustment Factor) Regulations 2022 (S.I.
+358 of 2022) has now been revoked with the updated Regulations noted above.

 The Finance (Local Property Tax) (Amendment) Act 2021 was signed into law on 22 July 2021 and came into operation on the same date.
 The Act gave effect to a package of measures in line with the Programme for Government to address the future of the Local Property Tax.